-5.1 Despite our limited resource base and low grant settlement from Government, we have managed to innovate and continue to deliver our agenda.
+Despite our limited resource base and low grant settlement from Government, we have managed to innovate and continue to deliver our agenda.

-5.2 Nonetheless, whilst demonstrating a "can do" mentality, we are at times "over ambitious" in terms of what we can achieve within a specific timeframe.
+Nonetheless, whilst demonstrating a "can do" mentality, we are at times "over ambitious" in terms of what we can achieve within a specific timeframe.
 As we develop more SMART (Specific, Measurable, Achievable, Relevant, Timely) targets and measure ourselves against these, we are becoming more realistic in this respect.

-5.3 Our strategic framework is quite well developed but needs more explicit integration.
-We are strong in terms of the Thames Gateway South Essex Strategy and our emerging Local Plan, but we still have some more work to do on the Community Plan and to ensure that it links in with our own Corporate Plan/Best Value Performance Plan, which we recognise we need to roll out to a five year time frame.
+Our strategic framework is quite well developed but needs more explicit integration and clarity across the various strategies.
+We are strong in terms of the Thames Gateway South Essex Strategy and our emerging Local Plan.
+We still have some more work to do on the Community Plan and to ensure that it links in with our own Corporate Plan/Best Value Performance Plan, which will be rolled out to a five year time frame from next year.